adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

 7. Distributed Authentication
    * **Definition:**

-      The distribution of authentication operations accross a peer-to-peer network.
-This distribution eliminates the need for a single sign on point of entry, and removes a SPoF for most systems.
+      The distribution of authentication operations across a peer-to-peer network.
+This distribution eliminates the need for a single sign-on point of entry and removes an SPoF for most systems.

    * Why use it?
       * Decentralize credential management